Do I need to register entry?

 Is Lake Taupō a volcano?

-What is the Huka Falls?
+What are the Huka Falls?

 Does anything dangerous live in or around Lake Taupō?